solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `_validateActions() internal virtual`: This method can be overridden to add custom checks on all actions of proposals.
-Eg. Number of actions should be 1, First action should be approval etc.
+For example, there must be a single action, the first action should be an approval call, etc.

 -   `function getProposalActions() public`: Retrieves the sequence of actions for a proposal.
 This function should not be overridden in most cases.